Cisplatin and 5FU

-If you have a line you may have 5FU given through a small portable pump you can go home with.
-When it has finished a nurse either at the hospital or at home will disconnect the pump.
+If you have a line, you may have 5FU given through a small portable pump you can go home with.
+Your nurse will tell you how to look after your pump at home.
+When it has finished, a nurse either at the hospital or at home will disconnect the pump.

 Your course of chemotherapy

 You usually have a course of several cycles of treatment over a few months.
 Your nurse or doctor will talk to you about how the treatment will be given.

 Cisplatin and 5FU are given in different ways depending on the type of cancer you have.
 You usually have 2 to 6 cycles of treatment.
 Each cycle takes 3 weeks (21 days).
 Your nurse or doctor will discuss your treatment plan with you.

 We explain the most common side effects of this treatment here.
 We also include some less common side effects.

 You may get some of the side effects we mention, but you are unlikely to get all of them.
 You may have some side effects that we have not listed here.
 Always tell your doctor, nurse or pharmacist about any side effects you have.

 Your doctor can give you drugs to help control some side effects.
 It is important to take them exactly as your nurse or pharmacist explains.
 This means they will be more likely to work for you.
 Your nurse will give you advice about managing your side effects.
 After your treatment is over, most side effects start to improve.

 Some cancer treatments can cause severe side effects.
 Rarely, these may be life-threatening.
 Your cancer doctor, nurse or pharmacist can explain the risk of these side effects to you.

 If you have low levels of an enzyme called DPD (DPD deficiency), you may have a higher risk of severe or life-threatening side effects.